Do couples have an easier time getting pregnant after they have already had a child?

 Couples in which the woman had given birth before–about half of the couples in their early 30s and two-thirds of those in their mid to late 30s–had much higher fecundability throughout their 30s:

-Until about age 30, women who had never given birth have roughly the same fecundability as a 20-year-old.
-Starting sometime in their early 30s, though, their fecundability begins to decline.
-By 35, the fecundability of women who have never given birth is significantly lower than the average 20-year-old’s.
+Until age 30, women who had never given birth have roughly the same fecundability as a 20-year-old.
+Starting sometime in their early 30s, though, these women’s fecundability began to decline, and by 35, their fecundability was significantly lower than the average 20-year-old’s.

-The picture is more encouraging for women who had one or more births under their belts.
-Their fecundability remained higher than a 20-year-old’s through their mid-30s.
+By contrast, the fecundability of women who had one or more births under their belts remained higher than a 20-year-old’s through their mid-30s.

 (Note that the curves above are based on estimated fecundability at three ages–25, 30, and 35–and therefore are not informative about what happens after 35.)